An Optimal Switching Approach for Bird Migration: Numerical Results

-\item As the deteriorated level $\lambda$ increases, the duration of staying at stop-over site 3 increases, which indicates the importance of it improved as site 2 was modeled to be deteriorated.
-After the critical value $\lambda = 0.65$, the duration of staying at stop-over site 0 increases from 0, which can be understand as delay of departure, as explained above.
-This is deviated from the observation of \cite{smith2012trends} that departure was earlier due to the effect of global warming, which will be explained in the following analysis.
-Stop-over site 1 was never be utilized, which is due to the running reward at stop-over site 1 is not greater than stop-over site 0 and the distance between these two sites are small, so there is no advantage staying at stop-over site 1. \end{itemize}
+\item As the deteriorated level $\lambda$ increases, the duration of staying at stopover site 3 increases, which indicates the importance of it improved as site 2 was modeled to be deteriorated. stopover site 0 and 1 was never be utilized, which is due to the running rewards at stopover site 0 and 1 are much smaller compared to other stopover sites and the distance between them and other sites are small relative to migratory velocities, so there is no advantage staying at stopover site 0 and 1. \end{itemize}

-One explanation for the deviations discussed above is that we only account for the impact of global warming to stop-over site, but the impact to their habitant site was overlooked.
-The earlier snowmelt and onset of growing season in Arctic due to global warming \cite{hupp2018spring}\cite{stone2002earlier}\cite{bhatt2010circumpolar} can result in food resources were available earlier to black brants.